 An employee can refuse to work overtime, if the request is unreasonable.

-It is important that health and safety issues are considered and managed if an employee has to work overtime.
-A guide to help you consider the health and safety implications of an employee working long hours is available on the Safework Australia
+It is important that health and safety issues, like fatigue, are considered and managed if an employee has to work overtime.
+For more information on the health and safety implications of an employee working long hours visit the Safe Work Australia website.

 Source reference: Fair Work Act 2009 s.62